gstanden/orabuntu-lxc/README.md

 and Ubuntu Linux OS installers have options for creating the install user "ubuntu" with admin sudo privileges.

+Note I know that this install should be installable under any linux user with full sudo privilege and that is on the roadmap, but for now just use the "ubuntu" linux user as setup below.

 (1) Create Required User Account

 On Oracle Linux create this account as follows using the script provided with Orabuntu-LXC: